Dev GuideAPI Reference

 Describes how to add a custom field to a search product document in search rebuild V2.

 The search rebuild version 2 process improves speed and performance of index builds.
-Optimizely encourages customers to upgrade to version 2.
+Optimizely recommends upgrading to version 2.
 However, some customizations may require additional effort to ensure proper functionality.
-Customers should verify upgradability with their partner.
-Customers will need to opt in to V2, although the new default for resets to default search will be V2.
+You or your partner should verify upgradability before opting in to version 2.

-Users with an ISC_Implementer role can opt in to V2 in the Admin Console.
+Users with an ISC_Implementer role can opt in to version 2 in the Admin Console.

 1. Go to Administration > System > Settings.